RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 Given the space/time/API limitations involved in the execution of the procedure on the complete set of repositories, the suggested choice is to reproduce the procedure on a subset of the original repositories.
 You can execute step 3 with the following parameters:
 - `--n-repos <n>`: 300-500
 - `--timeout <t>`: 5-10 seconds

+> The script execution will overwrite previuos results, so to begin the reproduction process from step 3, copy folders *01_results*, *02_results* from *original_results* to *results/* before launching script 3.